-Pursuant to its statutory mandate, GMCB must review the proposed budgets for three Vermont Hospitals: The University of Vermont Medical Center (UVMMC), CVMC, and Porter Hospital.
-The budgets are considered independently, but UVMHN participates in the presentation of all three budgets to the GMCB.
+Pursuant to its statutory mandate, GMCB must review the proposed budgets for three UVMHN, Inc. member hospitals: The University of Vermont Medical Center (UVMMC), CVMC, and Porter Hospital.
+The budgets are considered independently, but UVMHN, Inc. participates in the presentation of all three budgets to the GMCB.
 The Board uses publicly available written criteria in its budgetary review and deliberations.
-The Requester states that the GMCB will review each hospital's submitted budget and approve or establish a net patient revenue (NPR) and a commercial rate increase from the prior year for each hospital for FY 2024.
+The Requester states that the GMCB will review each hospital's submitted budget and approve or establish a net patient revenue (NPR) and a commercial rate increase from the prior year for each hospital for FY25.
 The NPR is the amount of revenue a hospital generates from patient care and makes up the majority of a hospital's revenue, and commercial rate increases are the limit for price increases that hospitals may charge to commercial insurers.
 The GMCB may also require hospitals to reduce operating expenses commensurate with a change to NPR.

-In describing his employment the requester attests that he does not hold an administrative or managerial position with UVMHN Inc.; he does not have a fiduciary relationship or duty of loyalty that would interfere with impartiality in budget deliberations; he is a salaried employee who does not receive variable compensation or discretionary bonuses; he is paid the same as other similarly situated physicians at CVMC; and his compensation and compensation adjustments are set by a standardized plan, established by the UVMHN Medical Group board of directors on an annual basis.
+In describing his employment the requester attests that he does not hold an administrative or managerial position with UVMHN Inc.; he does not have a fiduciary relationship or duty of loyalty that would interfere with impartiality in budget deliberations; he is a salaried employee and is also is eligible for incentive compensation; he is paid the same as other similarly situated physicians at CVMC; and his compensation and compensation adjustments, including incentive compensation, are set by a standardized plan, the UVMHNMG Physician Compensation Plan, established by the UVMHN Medical Group board of directors on an annual basis.